Samedis-care/react-components/README.md

 ## Overview

-The aim of this project is to provide a solid fundation for developing complex React based web applications.
+The aim of this project is to provide a solid foundation for developing complex React based web applications.

 There are 5 types of components you will find here: